mountainricardo/hopla-itunes-search/README.md

 - [**Vue.js 2.x**](https://v2.vuejs.org/) front application which querys the artist name to the Express API and shows up to 200 found artist's albums result as a paginated and filterable responsive grid.
 UI components has been implemented with [Vuetify UI Library v2.6.3](https://vuetifyjs.com/en/introduction/why-vuetify/#feature-guides).
   It serves on [localhost:8080](http://localhost:8080/)
 - Node v14.16.1 and npm 7.11.2 were used.
-- Unit tests were implemented with Jest, both Epress middleware and Vue front applications.
+- Some unit tests were implemented with Jest and Vue front application to test Vuetify UI components integration, but they are far from exhaustive and lack testing for Vuex and routing.
+- No testing was implemented for Express API server

 #### Documentation